 - Students in the elementary division can sign up for After School Care.

-Parent & Student Account Access & Information
+Parent & Student Account

 These links and services are accessible through the Parent Portal, available year-round from the home page.
-Save it for quick access whenever you need to check on your students’ assignments, grades, tuition information, and more.
+Save it for quick access whenever you need to check on your student's assignments, grades, tuition information, and more.

 - FACTS - We use the FACTS Management Company to manage tuition accounts, financial aid processing, and billing.
 Log in to view details of incidental charges and school fees.
 Change or update your bank information and notification settings.
-All parents were directed to create a FACTS account during spring registration.
+All parents and guardians were directed to create a FACTS account during spring registration.
 Contact Susie Hardy in the business office with questions.

-From Joanna Moyer Diener, Health Coordinator
+From Joanna Moyer-Diener, EMS Health Coordinator

 Since we are not a full service school health clinic, we do not necessarily have all of the hearing and vision screenings completed in other schools.
 When your child goes to the provider for a physical exam, we encourage you to ask about having their hearing and vision screened.

-Please feel free to contact us with any questions, and many thanks for your cooperation and collaboration!
+Many thanks for your cooperation and collaboration!